OneKMS/astro/Readme.md

   - Continue this for Houses 6 through 12.

 Each house → Its sign → Its lord → Where that lord is placed.
 This linked structure ensures you’re seeing how each area of life flows into another!
+Absolutely!
+Here’s how you use house lord placements in points:

+1. Identify the house whose life area you’re evaluating (e.g., career, family, etc.).

+2. Find its lord (the planet ruling the sign in that house).

+3. Note where (in which house) that lord is placed.

+4. Connect the themes:

+   * The original house shows what life area you’re analyzing.
+   * The placement house shows where that life area’s results manifest.

+5. Interpret the relationship:

+   * If the lord of House A sits in House B, House A’s matters are influenced by House B’s themes.

+6. Repeat for other houses, creating a chain of life connections.

 ## Check planetary strength:
 - Is the planet in own sign, exalted, or debilitated?